karttur/soil-spectro/_posts/2023/2023-09-06-spectrosupport-OSSL-clone.markdown

 To download the data directly, just click the _Download ZIP_ options.

-When the ZIP file is ready, move it to the destination where you want to have it.
+When the ZIP file is completely downloaded, move it to the destination where you want to have it.
 Unzip it.

 If you are conversant with using Python and your system is set up with Python, you can jump straight to the set of posts in this blog on the [Open Soil Spectral Library](../../libspectrodata/spectrodata-OSSL-intro) and how to [explore](../../libspectrodata/spectrodata-OSSL-api-explorer), [download](../../libspectrodata/spectrodata-OSSL4ML01-download), [import](../../libspectrodata/spectrodata-OSSL4ML02-arrange), [plot](../../libspectrodata/spectrodata-OSSL4ML03-plot) and [model](../../libspectrodata/spectrodata-OSSL4ML05-mlmodel01) the OSSL data.